-If you have direct access to the equipment bay where the Rx instrument is housed, place a new version of software into the root directory of a USB pen drive and then simply plug the pen drive into the front of the Rx instrument.
+If you have direct access to the equipment bay where the Rx instrument is housed, place a new version of software into the root directory of a USB pen drive and then simply plug the pen drive into the front of the Rx instrument:

-- 1. Download the latest Rx software version from the PHABRIX website and place the unzipped software file(s) in the root directory of a USB pen drive.
-Makes sure the files are in the root directory and not still in their unzipped folder. - 2.
+- 1. Download the latest Rx software version from the PHABRIX website and un-zip the software file in the root directory of a USB pen drive. - 2.
 Plug the USB pen drive into the USB socket on the front panel of the Rx instrument.

-After about 30 seconds a copy utility will be displayed on the Rx 2000 front panel and on the HDMI output monitor.
+After about 30 seconds a copy utility will be displayed on the HDMI output monitor.